 For more information on the State of Connecticut's COVID-19 response, please visit Connecticut COVID-19 response.

 Vaccination Information.
 All Residents aged 12 and up are now eligible for the vaccine.

-All eligible residents are required to make an appointment.
 Click here to perform a zip code or map search of vaccine providers.

-When eligible, appointments can be made utilizing the following tools:
+Appointments can be made utilizing the following tools: